 As a general rule, outdoors cacti and succulents need at least 6 hours of bright, indirect sunlight per day for proper growth.
-However, when it comes to indoors succulents and cacti, it’s better to place them near the brightest window.
+However, when it comes to indoor succulents and cacti, it’s better to place them near the brightest window.

 Generally, you should aim for a south-facing windowsill if you’re going for the best succulent care conditions.

 Some succulents change their colors when light stressed and that’s okay.
 In fact, most show off their true colors when exposed to proper lighting, so that usually means you’re doing something right!